Just £35 provides treatment for 12 people at the Health Clinic and supports 1 patient at the Maternity Clinic!

 - Supplementary Feeding Program – A project that aims to prevent individuals with malnutrition disorder developing severe acute malnutrition.

-To further improve the healthcare facilities available, we are actively pursuing the opportunity to open a maternity wing adjacent to the existing clinic.
-Construction of the building has already been completed, however funds are required for yearly running costs and electricity supply (see below).
+To further improve the healthcare facilities available, we have now opened a maternity wing adjacent to the existing clinic.
+Construction of the building has been completed.
 With health centres being distant from many villages plus local transport difficulties, many expecting mothers deliver at home or enroute to health facilities.
 The cost to run this annually is an additional £43,000 approximately.

 Statistics below show Malawi’s healthcare for child birth: